Boiler Room (2000)

 Seth Davis: [Narrating] I was living in Kew Gardens Hills running my "biz" giving the Queens College kids to do something in between classes I was doing well.

-Seth Davis: I dropped out
+Seth Davis: [while having with their family] I dropped out

 Judge Marty Davis: Do you want to tell me why?

 Seth Davis: I gave it a year and it just wasn't for me

 Judge Marty Davis: I see so that means you've been lying to us for six months "school's fine dad, my grades are good dad", alright let's just leave that for a second, so you drop out, that means you haven't been getting you student loan checks, how are you paying the rent every month?